Sprint Review Meetings

 The first few minutes of every sprint review meeting are spent evaluating the goals that were set for the last sprint as a reminder of what your team hoped to accomplish before reviewing the work that was done.
 Often these goals were established based on a user story or ticket and usually address a development challenge or user need.

 Fellow is the meeting management app that companies like Shopify, Uber, and KeepTruckin use to run effective sprint review meetings.

 2 Completed tasks

-Once everyone is refreshed on the goal, the sprint task list is reviewed by the product owner to determine which tasks are complete by giving a brief “done” or “not done” update.
+Once everyone is refreshed on the goal, the product owner reviews the sprint task list to determine which tasks are complete by giving a brief “done” or “not done” update.
 Ideally, the team has completed each product backlog task brought into the sprint, but it’s more important that they achieve the overall goal of the sprint.

 The next portion of sprint review meetings is spent reviewing demos from the development team.
 During this time team members demonstrate a working model of the software to the rest of the sprint review meeting attendees.

 Demo presentations should last five minutes each, and be designed to address which tasks have been completed, which new features were added and what bugs have been fixed.
 The demo isn’t just about proving that the software works, it should also demonstrate the business value that it provides customers.